nconantj/toolkit-for-ynab/src/extension/features/budget/financial-independence/readme.txt

 - Calculate based on the visible month.
 If End of Previous month is selected, this will be the end of the month before the visible month. - DONE

-- Fix dynamic calculations to respect the budget month displayed for calculating assets.
+- Fix dynamic calculations to respect the budget month displayed for calculating assets. - DONE

 - Add option to include liabilities in asset calculation by default.
 That is, a method to include liability balances besides adding a ":fiinclude:" tag to the note.